HanneloreMaes/HanneloreMaes/README.md

 :sparkles: Creativity is my passion <br/>
 :sparkles: Create mobile applications with React Native (Typescript) <br/>
-:sparkles: Create front-end website with HTML5 and CSS3 or with React Typescript <br/>
+:sparkles: Create front-end website with React Typescript and SASS <br/>
 :sparkles: I am always ready and willing to learn new things and techniques